Radio Advertising Costs: A Simple Guide to Ad Spend

-Radio advertising costs average from $200 to $5,000 per week depending on location, ad length, and the size of the listening audience.
+Radio advertising costs average from $200 to $5,000 per week depending on location, ad length, and size of the listening audience.
 Producing radio commercials costs from $1,000 to $2,500 depending on inclusions like music, voice actors, and editing, but some stations have in-house resources to cut your costs.
-Learn more about what drives the cost of radio ads to find out whether it’s a good investment for your small business.
+Learn more about what drives the cost of radio advertising to learn if it’s a good investment for your small business.

 How Much a 30-second Radio Ad Costs by Location

-As a guidepost for radio advertising costs, we used estimates from the experts at Gaebler.
+As a guidepost for determining how much does a 30-second radio ad cost per location, we used estimates from the experts at Gaebler.
 Not surprisingly (and similarly to TV advertising costs), the cost to run radio commercials is higher in larger, more competitive markets.
-In New York, NY, for example, the cost of a 30-second radio ad will be more than $1,400 while in Topeka, Kansas, running the same 30-second radio ad costs as little as $25.
+In New York, New York, for example, the cost of a 30-second radio ad will be more than $1,400, while in Topeka, Kansas, running the same 30-second radio ad costs as little as $25.

-While this sounds like a bargain, keep in mind that in addition to the cost of air time, advertising on the radio also entails the cost of producing ads.
-Plus, your advertising rate can increase dramatically depending on how many times per week you want your ad to run and on which shows.
+While this sounds like a bargain, keep in mind that in addition to the cost of air time, advertising on the radio also includes ad production costs.
+Plus, radio advertising costs can increase dramatically depending on how often per week you want your ad to run and on which shows.
 Running ads in the middle of the night when listenership is low will be less expensive than during popular drive-to-work shows, but will also reach far fewer people.

 Traditional Radio Advertising Costs by City